McKool Smith Announces $156 Million Verdict In Patent Infringement Lawsuit against AT&T

 “We are thankful that the jury considered all the evidence before handing down its verdict,” says attorney Douglas A. Cawley, a McKool Smith principal who led a team of attorneys representing TGIP.

-In addition to Mr. Cawley, TGIP also was represented by McKool Smith principals Theodore Stevenson, III and David Sochia, and firm associates Christopher Bovenkamp, and Steven Callahan.
+In addition to Mr. Cawley, TGIP also was represented by McKool Smith principals Theodore Stevenson, III and David Sochia, and firm associate Christopher Bovenkamp.
 TGIP also was represented by Robert M. Parker, Charles L. Ainsworth and Robert C. Bunt of Parker Bunt & Ainsworth, P.C., in Tyler, Texas.

 In the lawsuit filed in March 2006, TGIP asserted that AT&T had infringed two patents, United States Patent No. 5,511,114 and United States Patent No. 5,721,768.
 The patents allow customers to purchase calling time and to “recharge” previously-used calling cards at retail outlets.